 For more information on the benefits of having an emergency kit and for a detailed list of items to include visit Ready.gov/Build-A-Kit.

 It is important to have an emergency plan in place because you may not be with your loved ones when a disaster strikes.
 By having a plan you and your family will know where to go, who to call and what to do during an emergency situation.

 Knowing the emergency plans for your work and/or school will also help you to build up your resiliency.
 If there are not emergency plans already in place encourage your colleagues and others to work on creating a plan together.

 Many factors should be included in your emergency plan.
 Pets, family members with disabilities and small children all require special attention and resources.
 In order to make sure your plan contains all necessary information visit Ready.gov/Make-A-Plan for guidance on developing your families emergency plan.

 Volunteer - Help protect our community as a Medical Reserve Corps Volunteer (MRC).
-For more information on the Anoka County Medical Reserve Corps please visit our webpage or email us at [email protected].
+For more information email Anoka County Medical Reserve Corps or please visit our webpage.

 Spread the word - Work with your employer and/or faith based organization to become a Closed Point of Dispensing Site.
 More information about this opportunity can be found on our Closed Dispensing webpage.